dariusjvc/java-rest-api-for-evm/README.md

-# Java REST API to invoke smart contracts to the ethereum client (Hyperledger Besu)
+# Java REST API to invoke smart contracts deployed on an ethereum client (Hyperledger Besu)

 # Description:
 Blockchain API created to get the name of a ERC20 token and mintend tokens.